dcogb/dcogb.github.io/documentation/image/index.md

 ---
 # Image

-Mountain Valley Church of God 3.x provides a simple yet powerful image manipulation module.
+Donica Church of God 3.x provides a simple yet powerful image manipulation module.
 The [Image] module provides features that allows your application to resize images, crop, rotate, flip and many more.

 ## Drivers